AzureCosmosDB/CosmosAIGraph/docs/cosmos_design_modeling.md

 **text summarization with Azure OpenAI and semantic-kernel** and produced a **vectorized embedding value** from several concatenated text attributes within each library JSON document.
-A full description of this data wrangling process is beyond the scope of this documentation, but the process itself is in file 'impl/app/wrangle.py'.
+A full description of this data wrangling process is beyond the scope of this documentation.

 ## Next Steps: Load Cosmos DB with Library Documents